Russian grammar: tips for beginners

 Getting to grips with Russian personal pronouns is particularly important for conversation.
 Helpfully, the basic principle is the same as for English, with a pronoun replacing a noun.
 The language has several categories of pronouns.
 However, rather than try to distinguish Russian reflexive pronouns from, for example, Russian relative pronouns, a new learner could choose a more organic learning process through practising dialogue and listening skills.
 The time for tackling Russian pronouns and cases and the gender system that accompanies them will come later in the learning journey.

-Important features of Russian grammar
+Important tips of Russian grammar

 - The language uses three genders: masculine, feminine and neutral.
 It is this gender that dictates a word's ending.